-- 3.5.3.3 Front, rear, or side yards, when directly facing a street or other public space, shall have landscape buffers that allow visual connection to the street. - 3.5.3.4 Incorporate design features at pedestrian and vehicle entrances to the site, such as gates, canopies, pilasters, arbours, accent plantings and lighting. - 3.5.3.5 Window boxes, planters and other formal planting designs are encouraged. - 3.5.3.6 Fence design should be in keeping with traditional residential character, such as a picket fence, or a decorative wood fence with lattice.
-Plain board or chain-link fencing is discouraged. - 3.5.3.7 In developments with family-friendly housing units, provide adequately sized and well-designed play areas for children.
+- 3.5.3.2 Continue neighbourhood patterns such as green front yards with trees and landscaping to enhance the street and lane frontages. - 3.5.3.3 Front, rear, or side yards, when directly facing a street or other public space, shall have landscape buffers that allow visual connection to the street. - 3.5.3.4 Incorporate design features at pedestrian and vehicle entrances to the site, such as gates, canopies, pilasters, arbours, accent plantings and lighting. - 3.5.3.5 Window boxes, planters and other formal planting designs are encouraged.

-- 3.5.3.8 Formalized landscape designs are encouraged along street edges such as low hedges. - 3.5.3.9 Rooftop patios should face the fronting street and be set back from the building edge to minimize overlook onto neighbouring properties. - 3.5.3.10 Parking areas are to be screened from view with low decorative walls, plantings, hedges or screens to minimize their visual impact and prevent glare from headlights onto residential buildings. - 3.5.3.11 Vehicle access areas that cross sidewalks and pedestrian routes are to be demarcated by concrete paving or other highly textured paving that is visually separate from the asphalt. - 3.5.3.12 When choosing the siting and height of a building, consider the impact to existing public view corridors.
+- 3.5.3.6 Fence design should be in keeping with traditional residential character, such as a picket fence, or a decorative wood fence with lattice.
+Plain board or chain-link fencing is discouraged. - 3.5.3.7 Provide adequatly sized and welldesigned play areas for children in developments with family-friendly housing units. - 3.5.3.8 Formalized landscape designs are encouraged along street edges such as low hedges. - 3.5.3.9 Rooftop patios should face the fronting street and be set back from the building edge to minimize overlook onto neighbouring properties. - 3.5.3.10 Parking areas are to be screened from view with low decorative walls, plantings, hedges or screens to minimize their visual impact and prevent glare from headlights onto residential buildings. - 3.5.3.11 Vehicle access areas that cross sidewalks and pedestrian routes are to be demarcated by concrete paving or other highly textured paving that is visually separate from the asphalt.